-Trev’s TT Trip Part Four | Cornwall to Wales via Dartmoor | MCNews.com.au
+Trev’s TT Trip Part Four | Cornwall to Wales via Dartmoor | MCNews.com.au | Motorcycle News, Sport and Reviews

 Cornwall to Wales via Dartmoor

-After Mick cooked us a couple of bacon sangas for breakfast we hit the road via the Torpoint Twisties.
+After my uncle Mick cooked us a couple of bacon sangas for breakfast we hit the road out of Torpoint via a stretch of bends known by locals as the Torpoint Twisties.
 This is apparently a regular haunt of weekend warriors in the south of England, and one that has claimed more than a few lives.

 We then wound our way up in to Dartmoor National Park in Devon which quickly opened out into windswept open moorlands.
 This landscape was a little reminiscent of the highest and barest plains in the Australian high country, such as the section above Kiandra in the Snowy Mountains.
-But somehow appearing as even more barren, despite obviously being more lush, as much as that seems a contradiction in terms…
+But somehow appearing as even more barren despite obviously being more lush, as much as that seems a contradiction in terms…

 There is not a lot up there apart from wildlife, and that includes horses and ponies roaming wild along with thousands of sheep who, for the most part, seem pretty road smart.
 It is quite enjoyable though and I would recommend a detour through the moors if you get a chance when visiting.